 After the Flood

-The Rioni river basin in Georgia has been identified as the most vulnerable basin susceptible to various extreme climate events in the country.
+The Rioni river basin is one of the most vulnerable areas in Georgia susceptible to various extreme climate events.

 - More than 200,000 people in the Rion River basin suffer from persisting hydro-meteorological disasters.

 - 10,000 hectares of arable land was lost in the last 10 years because of floods.

 - UNDP works with the communities directly to introduce effective flood management.